Post-transformer NLP — small models, structured output, function calling.

 Semantic search infrastructure

-On-device NLP
+On-device NLP for privacy-sensitive workloads

-- JSON schema design for function calling or structured output (if LLM-based)
+- JSON schema design for function calling or structured output

 - Batch processing pipeline for high-volume workloads